 Trexo grows with your child

-Once the Trexo sizing has been confirmed and your child is ready to use the device, we will train you on the basics of running a Trexo session.
+We will train you on the basics of running a Trexo session.
 The training includes teaching you how to adjust the Trexo as your child grows so they always fit properly!

 Interested in learning more about how the Trexo can change with your child?
 Read about the many Trexo features to keep you child engaged.